jwashek/exagora.me/_posts/2022-09-29-what-is-the-gospel.md

 > <u>Romans 3:23</u>: For all have sinned, and come short of the glory of God;

 Knowing this comes the next part of the bad news.
 There are very real and serious consequences for our sin, namely death and hell.
 [Romans 5:12](https://www.biblegateway.com/passage/?search=Romans%205%3A12&version=KJV) mentions that by "*one man's sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned*."
-We inherited this nature from birth.
+We all have sinned.
 We all will die physically at one point.
 If we die without believing and trusting in Jesus Christ, we will then die a second death--spiritually--and spend an eternity separated from Him in hell.

 > <u>Romans 6:23</u>: For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.<br>
 > <u>2 Thessalonians 1:8:</u> In flaming fire taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ<br>